anzwdev/al-code-outline/README.md

   - `Sort variables` available from the first line of any object declaration or from "var" keyword of local or global variables section
   - `Sort permissions` available when cursor is at the first line of Permissions property.
 It will sort all entries in this property
   - `Sort permission sets` available when cursor is at the first line of IncludedPermissionSets property.
 It will sort all entries in this property.
+  - `Sort customizations` available when cursor is at the first line of Customizations property.
+It will sort all entries in this property.
  - Code generation actions
   - `Create interface` action available on the first line of codeunit declaration, it creates a new interface with all public functions from the codeunit
  - `Add all extension objects permissions` available on the first line of Permissions property.
 It adds all objects from the current extension to this property.
 If permissions are added to PermissionSet or PermisionSetExtension object, `table`, `tabledata`, `page`, `report`, `xmlport`, `query` and `codeunit` entries will be added.
 For all other object types, only `tabledata` entries will be created.